animal-tree/BrokenWisdomsExtendedEditions/2-Opposing-views.md

 The interviewer laughed.
 “No, you’re absolutely right.
 Usually moms bring their kids here in order to show them to us.
 They think by proving, they’d get sympathy.”

-From the Republic of Uzbekistan, more than half a year later, we flew to Rochester, New York.
+From the Republic of Uzbekistan, more than half a year later, we flew to Rochester, New York, immigrating officially as Jewish refugees.
 I was 3 and two thirds.

 ### PhD program